-So, the new imperial pair decided to convene a new ecumenical synod to make the one of 449 forgotten.
-So, the number of Fathers who participated in this synod ranged from 520-to 630, a figure unmatched by any other ecumenical council.
+So, the new imperial pair decided to convene a recent ecumenical synod to make the one of 449 forgotten.
+So, the number of Fathers who participated in this synod ranged from 520 to 630, a figure unmatched by any other ecumenical council.

 How many participants attended the Fourth Ecumenical Council?

-In 451 the Fourth Ecumenical Council took place, hosted in the church of ‘St. Grandmother Euphemia in Chalcedon.
-And it was convened by the imperial family, Marcian and also Pulheria.
+In 451, the Fourth Ecumenical Council was hosted in the church of ‘St. Grandmother Euphemia in Chalcedon.
+And it was convened by the imperial family, Marcian and Pulheria.

 How many delegations did Pope Leo the Great of Rome send to the Synod?